-After tapping the plus button in the lower right corner of the gallery, a new drawing will open.
+After tapping the plus button in the gallery, a new drawing will open.

 The Status Bar

-Up at the top, you’ll see a black Status Bar.
+Up at the top, you’ll see the Status Bar.
 From left to right on the bar, you’ll find:

 - The Gallery.
 Tap to return to the Gallery from your current drawing.

 - Drawing Name.
 You’re working on the “kitchen” drawing.

 - Zoom/Angle.
 This represents the Zoom / Angle of your canvas or the Scale / Rotation of your current selection.

 - Pro Shop.
 Show your status, find cool tools and libraries to make your life easier, and support us!

 - Import.
 You can import images or PDF files.

 - Export.
 You can export to JPG, PNG, SVG, DXF, PSD, PDF and .concepts file types.